The Harp Guitars of Joseph

 This monster has 10 strings on the neck (the low 4 are doubled, so it is a standard 6-course neck) and 12 sub-bass strings, with 7 sympathetic rods inside!

 |Perhaps the most famous Bohmann instruments are

-have referred to these internal sympathetics as "strings," I'm
+writer insists on referring to these internal sympathetics as "strings," I'm

 positive that they